 The following stocks rose or fell today.
 Symbols are in parentheses.

-Cellcom Israel Ltd. (CEL) , Israel’s biggest mobile-phone provider, dropped 3.3 percent to 41.65 shekels, its lowest level on record.
-Golan Telecom Ltd. and Hot (HOT) Telecommunication System Ltd. started their wireless services.
+Cellcom Israel Ltd. (CEL) , Israel’s biggest mobile-phone provider, dropped 3.7 percent to 41.50 shekels, the lowest on record.
+Golan Telecom Ltd. and Hot Telecommunication System Ltd. started their wireless services.
 Partner Communications Co.
-(PTNR IT), the country’s second-biggest cellular company, headed for the weakest close since September 2003, slipping 3.4 percent to 25.70 shekels.
-Hot (HOT IT) declined 3.1 percent to 38.19 shekels.
+(PTNR IT), the country’s second-biggest cellular company, lost 3.4 percent to 25.70 shekels, the lowest close since September 2003.
+Hot (HOT IT) declined 4.2 percent to 37.77 shekels.

 To contact the reporter on this story: Shoshanna Solomon in Tel Aviv at firstname.lastname@example.org